-British costume artist Cathy Hay is the creator and publisher of both Foundations Revealed and the award-winning Your Wardrobe Unlock'd, which were borne out of a grand wish to help other corsetmakers and seamstresses to stay inspired and positive, maximise their skills and realise their sewing dreams.
-She is a member of both the Costume Society in the UK and the Costumer's Guild West in the USA, teaches at Costume College.
+British costume artist Cathy Hay is the creator and publisher of both Foundations Revealed and the award-winning Your Wardrobe Unlock'd, which were borne out of a grand wish to help other corsetmakers and costume makers to connect with each other, learn together, stay inspired and positive, maximise their skills and realise their sewing dreams.
+She is a member of both the Costume Society in the UK and the Costumer's Guild West in the USA, and teaches at Costume College.
 Her own website is The Peacock Dress and Other Stories.

-Sharon is official Correspondence Rock Star for Harman Hay Publications, answering your email and keeping things running smoothly.
+Sharon is official Correspondence Rock Star for Harman Hay Publications, answering your email and keeping the administration running smoothly.

 Sharon fell down the rabbit hole of historic costuming when she first started University and came across a medieval group at orientation week.
 Since then her interest in Medieval and Tudor costuming has expanded to cover much of the Early Modern period.
 Sharon is also fascinated by the mechanics and evolution of pattern drafting systems and changes in sewing techniques over time.